 Filling and excavation does not result in a change to the run off characteristics of a site which then have a detrimental impact on the site or nearby land or adjacent road reserves.
 Filling and excavation does not result in the ponding of water on a site or adjacent land or road reserves.
 AO3.2 Filling and excavation does not result in an increase in the flow of water across a site or any other land or road reserves.
 AO3.3 Filling and excavation does not result in an increase in the volume of water or concentration of water in a watercourse and overland flow paths.
 AO3.4 Filling and excavation complies with the specifications set out in Planning Scheme Policy No SC5 - FNQROC Development Manual.
 Will Comply.
 The site will be appropriately shaped to ensure water runoff does not cause a nuisance on adjoining properties.
 Any concerns in this regard may be conditioned under a Development Permit.
 Water quality PO4 Filling and excavation does not result in a reduction of the water quality of receiving waters.
-AO4 Water quality is maintained to comply with the specifications set out in Planning Scheme Policy No SC5 - FNQROC Development Manual.
+Water quality is maintained to comply with the specifications set out in Planning Scheme Policy No SC5 - FNQROC Development Manual.
 Will Comply.
 Any concerns in this regard may be conditioned under a Development Permit.
 Infrastructure PO5 Excavation and filling does not impact on Public Utilities.
 AO5 Excavation and filling is clear of the zone of influence of public utilities.
 Will Comply.
-A sewer manhole exists in the north western corner of the site.
-Works will remain clear of this infrastructure.
-Any concerns in this regard may be conditioned under a Development Permit.
+A sewer main traverses the rear of the property.
+Any concerns around the protection of this infrastructure and repair of damage may be conditioned under a Development Permit.